Last Update 8th December, 2016 — So you want to sell a blog? While still at University I was fortunate enough to sell one of mine for 5-figures.

 4. Have an idea about how to monetize the blog

-Before you start this journey you want to have some idea about how it is going to make money.
+Before you start this journey you want to have a blogging strategy to work with.
 Why?
 Because people are only going to buy your blog if it is profitable.
 It doesn’t matter how much traffic you get, how many great articles you have, etc. unless you make a good profit.
 I have seen some amazing blogs for sale that get tonnes of traffic and have some really good subscriber levels but buyers just aren’t interested in them unless they can see a way to turn a profit without much effort.

 Now I want to go into the stage where you actually have a blog and are trying to gear it towards a sale in a few months.
 I want to go through all the things I did (and do) in order to give it the best possible chance of selling.